 The Acrysof® Restor® IOL was one of the very first lifestyle lens implants that achieved a high level of success.
 The FDA data indicates that 80% of patients were spectacle-free after cataract surgery with this lens implant.
-Patients often describe that they can see clear and with more vibrance than ever.
+Patients often describe that they can see clearly and with more vibrance than ever.

 The Acrysof® Restor® IOL is a multifocal lens capable of correcting both myopia, hyperopia and presbyopia.
 As evidenced by FDA clinical data, this multifocal lens implant can greatly reduce or even eliminate the need for glasses for both distance and reading.

 The Acrysof® Restor® IOL is a non-laser lens implant procedure developed specifically for baby boomers or cataract surgery age patients who want spectacle freedom at multiple distances.
 A lens implant procedure might be a better overall vision correction option for those baby boomers or cataract patients than even LASIK eye surgery.

 When talking about their vision, most people over the age of 45 “focus” on the loss of near vision generally associated with presbyopia or “aging eyes.”
 What they may not realize is that, in addition to developing cataracts, the inevitable progression of presbyopia weakens the ability of the lens to focus in the field of vision that begins at our fingertips – known as intermediate vision.
 And, until now, this field of vision, that has become the most important for today’s active Boomers, was severely compromised.